 Also known as the biker mustache, this mustache style is widely associated with toughness.
 And no wonder, ever since the early days of his career, professional wrestler Hulk Hogan has never been seen without his horseshoe mustache...
 Not only does this mustache look good, but passing your hand over it and smoothing it out feels amazing as well.
 If you decide to grow out your facial hair, then this is a good choice because of two main reasons.
 There is no need for either special products nor grooming, the only maintenance needed is trimming.

 Aptly named for the walrus’ whiskers, the walrus mustache is one that is thick, bushy and drops over the mouth.
-This description does not do it justice because on some people, it looks genuinely good, just like Teddy Roosevelt.
+This description does not do it justice because, on some people, it looks genuinely good, just like Teddy Roosevelt.
 In reality, it is hands down the easiest mustache to grow if you have wiry facial hair.
-All it needs is a little time and everything else will follow by itself.
+All it needs is a little time and everything else will follow itself.
 The only thing it needs is a parting over the lip and the occasional combing through to make it look more presentable.
 This style is more often sported by older gentlemen, however, this might be considered as an advantage, since it gives off a more mature presence.

-Well, if you really want to go crazy with it, and that’s sarcasm of course, you can always just go for a natural mustache.
+Well, if you really want to go crazy with it, and that’s sarcasm, of course, you can always just go for a natural mustache.
 The natural mustache is mainly defined by its natural look, naturally.
 It is also easy to maintain and part of its beauty is that no styling aids are needed at all.
 A good combing every now and again is all that it requires, and everything else is left up to nature to do.
 Even though this is one of the simple mustache styles, it doesn’t mean that it is not worth your while, it is still a very good look for the fall of 2017.

 Growing out a mustache is never quick or easy.
 It’s always best to start by growing out the whole beard first.
 Look into our guides on grooming your hip beard, tips for avoiding beard dandruff, and how to fix a patchy beard.
 That is because forcing a thin mustache off the bat almost never looks good and can easily be avoided by following the before mentioned step.
 Once you have that figured out, all that remains is patience and a half-decent trimmer.
 Managing your mustache with a razor alone can be very risky, and even impossible for some mustache styles.
 For that reason, even the most inexpensive beard trimmer can prove invaluable in the growth and development of your mustache.

 There are some basic lifestyle choices that can also stunt your facial hair growth.
 Keeping the face and mustache regularly washed and clean is very important because oil, dirt and dead skin can prevent hair follicles from breaking through.
-It’s important to keep your face clean if you have sensitive skin and are planning to shave.
+It's important to keep your face clean if you have sensitive skin and are planning to shave.
 In that way, making sure the follicles are not impeded can substantially hasten the wanted result.
 Another important thing is moisturizing, to keep the skin hydrated and healthy.
 All in all, the most important thing to consider is time.
 Nobody has grown a full mustache overnight, and nobody will, so just put it aside in your mind and you will be sporting that handsome mustache before you know it.
 Make sure you use the best facial cleanser for men.

 And remember, when growing a good mustache is in question, time is all you need.